Every team needs its leaders.

 Senior Vice President and Chief Financial Officer

-Mr. Hachey is responsible for the oversight of all of Emerson’s financial operations.
-Previously, Mr. Hachey served as the chief financial officer of Mercy Health System of Maine in Portland, and before that, he was the chief operating officer for Miles Health Care, a subsidiary of MaineHealth.
+Mr. Hachey is responsible for the development and execution of Emerson’s financial strategy and oversight of all financial operations.
+Previously, Mr. Hachey served as the chief financial officer of Mercy Health System of Maine in Portland, and before that, he was the chief financial officer and chief operating officer for Miles Health Care, a subsidiary of MaineHealth.
 He is a CPA and holds a Bachelor of Science in accounting and a Master of Business Administration from Thomas College in Waterville, Maine.
-He is a fellow of the American College of Healthcare Executives and the Healthcare Financial Management Association.
+He is a fellow of both the American College of Healthcare Executives and the Healthcare Financial Management Association.
 In addition, he is a member of the American Institute of Certified Public Accountants.
-Mr. Hachey serves on the adjunct faculty of the University of Massachusetts – Lowell, the board of Middlesex West Chamber of Commerce and the Standing Committee on Finance of the Massachusetts Hospital Association.
+Mr. Hachey serves on the board of the Middlesex West Chamber of Commerce and on the Standing Committee on Finance of the Massachusetts Hospital Association.

 Christine Gallery, JD